ndsizeif/pulsemanager/README.md

 ```
 To try it out simply type `go run .` in the project directory.
 To install run `go build` and place the pulsemanager binary in your PATH.
-The system must be using and running a pulseaudio sound server and have pactl
+The system must have pactl installed.
-installed.

 ### Usage

-Pulsemanager can be used to view audio devices running on a pulseaudio server.
+Pulsemanager can be used to view audio devices running on a pulseaudio or pipewire server.
 It can issue basic pactl commands to control device parameters, such as volume.

 #### Flags